rh-openjdk/jni-test-examples/README.md

 [4] !skipped!  older wildfly needed for jdk8</br>
    -> todo, fix here hopefully
+[5] !skipped!  newer wildfly needed for jdk newer then 8</br>
+   -> intyetnionally jdk8 onlyu
+[6] this test currently fails - the goal is to investigate if there is any environemnt where it can pass

 # window x86_64/aarch64
 Unluckily I do not have windows arround